Spreading Clean Beauty

 Natural ingredients: why consumers want healthy beauty

-Natural ingredients are an important new trend that, along with healthy beauty, is largely driven by the conscious consumer.
+Natural ingredients are part of an important new trend that, along with healthy beauty, is largely driven by the conscious consumer.
 According to Euromonitor International, the so-called conscious consumer was one of the top 10 global consumer trends in 2019.
 Simply put, a conscious consumer is a person who looks beyond the brand name, seeking out ways to make informed and positive decisions about what they buy and who they buy it from.
 They are people who will want to know more about the company to which they are giving their hard-earned money.
 After all, when you purchase something from a company, you are, quite literally, funding a company to continue doing what they’re doing, and if you don’t like or support what they’re doing and how they’re doing it, then there’s no need to fund them.

 New Call-to-action